 Do I Have A Workers’ Compensation Claim?

 Employees who are injured while performing work duties are entitled to collect workers’ compensation.
-We are experienced in many different work-related claims such as farming and factory accidents, delivery driver accidents, construction site accidents and other serious injuries, including wrongful death.
+We are experienced in many different work-related claims, such as those involving farming and factory accidents, delivery driver accidents, construction site accidents and other serious injuries, including wrongful death.
 We are experienced in the investigation of accidents and can help injured workers and their families maximize compensation to which they are entitled.

 - Burns and electrocution